eclipse-theia/theia-generator-plugin/README.md

 ## Developer

-In order to try/develop this generator, let assume there is no global @theia/generator-plugin installed.
+In order to try/develop this generator, let assume there is no module `@theia/generator-plugin` installed at global state.

 Then, compile this project by using
 ```